By DJ Randolph | Mossy Oak Regional ProStaff

 Recently I had my 14 year-old daughter out hunting to fill her first youth deer tag.
 We ended up in a blind that she had never been in before.
 At last light we had two very big bucks come through about 80 yards away.
 She tried and tried but could not find them in the scope, so we had to let them walk.
 After looking over the setup, I realized that her rest was much lower than what she had practiced with so she had to lean over and was uncomfortable.
 The next time we went to that blind we adjusted the rest and practiced aiming at everything that came through.
 This was a learning experience for her and me both.

 Make sure they are comfortable.
 Kids just don’t think things through the way that we do.
 I can’t count how many times we have started to leave the house in the afternoon when it’s 60 degrees out and the kids have on t-shirts and little ankle socks.
 They don’t think that it might be 40 degrees by sundown.
-So take a few minutes and make sure that they have the clothing that they will need and explain to them how the temperature and weather can change and the importance of being prepared.
+So take a few minutes and make sure that they have the proper kids hunting clothes that they will need and explain to them how the temperature and weather can change and the importance of being prepared.

 Seeing animals is usually more important than getting a trophy.
 A lot of us die hard hunters are willing to sit in an uncomfortable tree, overlooking a nasty swamp, for days on end just to get a chance at a trophy.
 Kids usually need a little more action.
 I try to find easily accessible areas that hold a variety of game.
 We might be deer hunting but watching turkeys, squirrels, raccoons, whatever, keeps the kids entertained.
 It’s also an opportunity to teach them about the other species.
 I also give the kids their own pair of binoculars, because they love watching animals through binos.